Bronwydd: History

 The village name is taken from the Bronwydd Arms Inn, which served until 1978 on the main road junction into the village.
 The public house and adjoining shop were demolished in March 1981.
 A slate engraving marking the site now stands on the A484 Cardigan road, opposite the B4301 that runs into the village.

-The current village pub, the Hollybrook, was opened on Easter Monday 1980 by locals Glyn and Maureen Evans.
-The name Hollybrook is an Anglicised version of Nantcelynen, the name of the smallholding where the pub sits.
+The name Hollybrook (pub) is an Anglicised version of Nantcelynen, the name of the smallholding where the pub sits.
 The site is known to have housed a pub in 1851 by the name of 'Clothiers Arms' but by 1871 it was no longer open.